 All damage types will be reported in the cruise as a percentage of the cruise net volume.

-See the Damaged Stands appendix (Appendix 6) for further information.
+See the Damaged Stands (Appendix 6) for further information.

-Used in Coastal CGNF Cruises.
+4.3.2.19.
+Positions 64 to 90 Used in Coastal CGNF Cruises.

-4.4 Reverse Side of Cruise Tally Sheet (FS 205 HVA)
+Reverse Side of Cruise Tally Sheet (FS 205 HVA)